Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach

 We further compare the number of complex scalars that need to be transmitted from the APs to the CPU via the fronthauls of different detectors in Table \ref{tbl:fronthaul}.
 We assume that $\tau_c$ and $\tau_p$ are the coherence time and pilot length, respectively.
 The results for the 4 baseline detectors are from \cite{cell_free_distributed_receiver}.
-With the proposed detector, $\sum\limits_{l=1}^{L}(\tau_{c}-\tau_{p})2T(|\mathcal{D}_{l}|+1)$ scalars need to be passed from the APs to the CPU and no statistical parameters are required to be passed, where $T$ denotes the total number of iterations.
-The fronthaul overhead of the proposed distributed EP detector is similar to the centralized MMSE detector and the detailed comparison is determined by the value of the system parameters.
+With the proposed detector, $\sum\limits_{l=1}^{L}(\tau_{c}-\tau_{p})2T(|\mathcal{D}_{l}|+1)$ scalars need to be passed from the APs to the CPU and no statistical parameters are required to be passed, where $T$ denotes the total number of iterations. {\blc The fronthaul overhead of the proposed distributed EP detector is similar to those of the centralized MMSE and EP detectors.
+The detailed comparison shall be determined by the value of system parameters.} {\blc